aaronchismar/CIS_310_memory_components/README.md

 A multiplexer (MUX) is used to manage input sources, ensuring that the correct data is loaded into the register.
 The instruction register is designed to store instructions temporarily before execution.

-Tri-state buffers or control gates manage the data flow from DRAM into the instruction register.
+Three State buffers or control gates manage the data flow from DRAM into the instruction register.

 Control Signals: